HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Tasks

 Early termination (ET) is another commonly used technique in motion imitation frameworks~\cite{DBLP:journals/tog/PengALP18}.
-For each training mode, we apply a different termination strategy, tailored to the distinct task goals in our hybrid imitation learning.
+For each training mode, we apply a different termination strategy, tailored to the distinct tasks in our hybrid imitation learning.
 In the motion tracking mode, episodes are terminated if any joint position deviates by more than 0.5 meters from the reference motion, or when the tracking is complete.
-In the adversarial imitation learning mode, an episode is terminated if the character falls down or misses the target by more than 2 meters.
+In the adversarial imitation learning mode, for parkour task, an episode is terminated if the character falls down or misses the target by more than 2 meters.
+For the heading task, an episode is terminated if the character’s head height falls below 0.3 meters.
 These early termination techniques can improve the overall sample efficiency of the training process, as well as discourage the character from adopting undesirable behaviors.